Construction Accidents

 Rosenberg & Rosenberg, P.A. has over 50 years of experience serving the local community and defending the rights of the wrongfully injured.

-At Rosenberg & Rosenberg, P.A., our Fort Lauderdale construction accident attorneys understand that you have extensive responsibilities and concerns while working on a construction site.
-Sometimes when you take the utmost precautions, you can still get into an unfortunate accident that leaves you seriously injured.
+At Rosenberg & Rosenberg, our Florida construction accident attorneys understand that you have extensive responsibilities and concerns while working on a construction site.
+Even when construction companies take the utmost precautions, you can still get into an accident that leaves you seriously injured.

-Our lawyers are here to help you file for workers’ compensation, as you deserve.
-We can also help you file a personal injury claim if a third party’s severe negligence caused your injury, not just an honest workplace mistake.
-We want to see you comfortable and on your feet again, and we will go above and beyond to ensure that happens.
+Our Florida personal injury lawyers are here to help you file for the compensation you deserve, whether that means seeking workers’ compensation benefits or, if a third party’s severe negligence caused your injury, pursuing a personal injury claim.
+We want to see you comfortable and on your feet again, and our family-owned firm can go above and beyond for your case.
+Call us today to learn more.

 Contact Our Firm